-They can either enter a not guilty and move it to another court, or they can continue the arraignment and leave it in the same court that it's in.
+They can either enter a not-guilty plea and move the case to another court or continue the arraignment and leave it in the same court.

 You also have the option of going to court, reviewing the discovery, meeting with your attorney, and trying to resolve the case that day.
 Usually, that's not advisable because you want to see the prosecution's evidence against you.

-So, you want to get the initial appearance moved to another date so you can evaluate things and decide what you want to do.
+You want to move the initial appearance to another date so you can evaluate the situation and decide what to do.
 Our Los Angeles criminal defense attorneys will discuss this subject in more detail below.

 California DUI Laws and Posting Bail for Release from Custody

 California prosecutors use some primary DUI laws to file charges against someone for driving under the Influence.
 The first is Vehicle Code 23152(a) VC, which makes it a crime to drive under the influence of alcohol.
-Next is Vehicle Code 23152(b) VC, which makes it a crime to drive with a BAC of .08% or higher.
+The next is Vehicle Code 23152(b) VC, which makes it a crime to drive with a BAC of .08% or higher.
 Most people are charged with both statutes.
+It's important to note that these laws carry specific penalties and consequences, which your attorney can explain in more detail.

 Vehicular manslaughter while intoxicated is defined under Penal Code 191.5(a).
 All commercial drivers are prohibited from driving with a .04% or higher BAC.
 Most DUIs in California are prosecuted as a misdemeanor but could be filed as a felony if either of the following occurs;

 After a DUI arrest, you must contact the Department of Motor Vehicles (DMV) within ten days and request a DMV hearing.
-If you fail to do so, you forfeit your right to a hearing, and your driver's license will automatically go into suspension after 30 days.
+This hearing is crucial as it determines the status of your driver's license.
+If you fail to request this hearing, you forfeit your right to a hearing, and your driver's license will automatically go into suspension after 30 days.

 Certain types of DUI convictions will carry jail time.
 Some will allow a defendant to drive still but will first be required to install an ignition interlock device (IID).
-On the issue of bail, many people don't realize that because the police let you go on your own recognizance, the judge could place a bail on your when you appear in court.
+On the issue of bail, many people need to realize that because the police let you go on your own recognizance, the judge could place bail on you when you appear in court.

 In most DUI cases, a judge considers many factors in determining bail.
-The primary factor often deals with how dangerous you were on the road, such as
+The primary factor often deals with how dangerous you are on the road, such as

 Further, a judge will review your blood alcohol level.
 The higher your BAC, the greater the judge's chances to require bail and take you into jail custody.